GandhiCloud/developers-guide/Openshift/Routes/001-troubleshooting-routes/readme.md

     },
 ```

 The above piece of the file shows the router details of an router.

 The contents `"ServiceUnitNames": null` and `"ActiveEndpoints": 0` indicates that there is some issue with your service to expose through the HA Proxy / Router.

-You may need to check the service or image of that service pod.
+You may need to check the service or pod image of that route to understand about the issue.

 ## Invalid Host Header Error

 When accessing a service through the route there was an error called "Invalid Host Header".

+Here are the steps done to identify the issue.

-1. Checked whether the other services are working with route to make sure the Router and OCP configurations are OK.
+1. Checked whether other services are working with route to make sure the Router and OCP configurations are OK.
 The other services are working fine.

 2. Able to access the service by doing the service port forwarding. http://localhost:8082
 ```